hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 # "defined attribute" :[#002]

+## introduction to the "meta-model"

+i hope you like the word "meta" because we are going to use it a lot.

+without introducing yet what we mean by "meta-model", "meta-association" or any of the rest, we'll say that the work here represents a default set of meta-associations that is available "out of the box" to clients of this library; a set that is distilled from at least six years of thirteen (13) different disparate libraries that all attempted more or less this same mission of "modeling", but each offering their own weird twist of a solution.

+like the astronauts of voltron teaming up to form their giant super robot, this, then, is a distillation of all those efforts into one unified, self- consistent (and dare we say "clean") library; a culmination of the most useful of these ideas after having pared many (many) others away.

 ## introduction to this document and its node

+rather than over-compartmentalizing theory from practice, we interleave discussion of our particular libraries with the broader ideas they attempt to manifest, as a means of explaining both the libraries and of the "meta-model" theoretical framework they exist to test the rigor of.

-the jump from the oldest section in this document (which is the next section) to the second-oldest (and the rest of them) is a span of more than 3 years. the first contemporary section starts at [#here.C]. that same identifier is also used as a tracking identifier for what we'll call the "defined attribute sub-sub-system", which is a collection of closely related libraries built around a theoretical framework introduced under this same identifier below.
+the jump from the oldest section in this document (which is the next major section) to the second-oldest (and the rest of them) is a span of more than 3 years. we haven't gotten around to modernizing this oldest section yet purely for sentimental reasons.

+the first contemporary section starts at [#here.C]. that same identifier is also used as a tracking identifier for what we'll call the "defined attribute sub-sub-system", which is a collection of closely related libraries built around a theoretical framework introduced under [#same] below.

 ### (T.o.C)